 What makes Caller ID spoofing so challenging to stop?

 Because each spoofed call can be placed from a unique fake number, robocalls are close to impossible to trace to the true origin of the caller or stop the caller from calling you again.
-If you receive a robocall you believe to be fraudulent using the default call blocking on your phone will not stop the fraudster – they’ll simply call you from a different fake number!
+If you receive a robocall you believe to be fraudulently using the default call blocking on your phone will not stop the fraudster – they’ll simply call you from a different fake number!

 Although the technology available for phone scammers to avoid getting caught for phone crimes have rapidly developed, the technology available to block robocalls has not developed at the same pace until only recently.
 The true solution to combatting phone spoofing is advanced audio-fingerprinting technology, which creates a unique fingerprint for each call based off of its contents.
 This “fingerprint” can then be used to match and identify similar calls even if they originate from different phone numbers.
 By doing so, we are then able to quickly add these calls to our global block list, even as the calling phone number may be changing quickly.
 With the introduction of robocall blocking apps such as RoboKiller, this solution has proved to be successful in tracking the true identity of a spoofed caller.

 Why Traditional Methods of Blocking Robocalls Don’t Work

-As technology designed to help robocallers reach your phone has evolved, effective smartphone call blocking has not.
+As the technology designed to help robocallers reach your phone has evolved, effective smartphone call blocking has not.
 This is partly because of common misconceptions about effective robocall blocking solutions, and partly because phone and service providers have yet to invest in developing functionality that will help stop the problem.

 Here are some common “solutions” to stopping robocalls and reasons why they don’t work: